trussworks/next-graphql-fe/docs/adrs/testing/Playwright e2e Testing.md

 ## Run Tests

-`yarn e2e`

 Before running e2e tests, both the frontend and backend must be running.
 The playwright tests will need the address of the frontend to be tested.
 This is set using the `PLAYWRIGHT_URL` env variable.
-The default to is set to `http://localhost:3000` in the package.json scripts.
+The default is set to `http://localhost:3000` in the package.json scripts.

+### All Tests

+`yarn e2e` - Run all tests in all browsers as configured by the `playwright.config.ts` file

+### Single Test

+`yarn e2e test-name` - Run test(s) that at least partially match with the provided test name.

+### Multiple tests

+`yarn e2e <path-to-tests>` - Run all test that are within the provided path

+### Single Browser

+`yarn e2e:chrome` - Run all tests in only the chrome browser, can accept test file/path to run specific tests.

+### Test Options

+There are several options available to configure test running, the most useful are:

+- `--debug` - Run tests using the Playwright Inspector, see [Debug Tests](#debug-tests)
+- `--project` - Set the browser for the test run.
+Very useful in development and debugging to run tests in a single browser.
+For available project values see: https://playwright.dev/docs/test-advanced#projects
+- `--timeout` - Test timeout in milliseconds, default is 30 seconds
+- `--grep` - Run tests matching a regular expression

+A complete list of options can be found in the Playwright documentation [here](https://playwright.dev/docs/test-cli#reference).

+**Note:** All of the above methods of running tests and test options can be combined to allow running of specific tests in desired fashion.
+For example, to run all tests with the word `home` in the test name, in debug mode with only on only the Chrome browser: `yarn e2e:chrome home --debug`

 ## Debug Tests

-`yarn e2e:debug`
+`yarn e2e --debug`

 Launches a headed browser (for each test) in debug mode allowing you to step through tests.
 In debug mode, the [Playwright inspector](https://playwright.dev/docs/inspector) is launched and each test is paused at the very beginning.
 Then, you can step through the tests and watch what occurs in the browser as the test progresses.